axelearning/pyspark-style-guide/README.md

 ## Example
-Before diving into specific guidelines, let's look at a comprehensive example that demonstrates many of the principles we'll discuss.
-But first, a quick scoop on the data we'll be using throughout this guide:
+Let's dive into a comprehensive example that demonstrates many of the principles we'll discuss.
+To make things more fun (and delicious), we'll use a fictional ice cream business scenario:
 >**🍦 Our Delicious Data**
 >
 > Imagine you're running "Scoops & Smiles," a booming ice cream empire.
 You're drowning in data: daily sales, flavor popularity, even customer brain freeze incidents.
 Throughout this guide, we'll use this chilly data to serve up some hot PySpark styling tips.

-Now, let's dive into our example.
 Here's how we might analyze our ice cream sales data using our PySpark best practices:

 ```python
 from pyspark.sql import DataFrame, SparkSession